-22.5 Direct materials cost variance
+15.5.1 Direct materials variances

 Take as a starting point one of the ingredients of prime cost: direct materials.
 If the actual cost differs from the standard cost, then the cause may lie in the materials usage, or in the price of the materials, or in a mixture of both.
 An adverse cost variance could indicate that the price paid was higher than expected when the standard was set, or it could indicate that the amount of materials used was greater than that expected.